Worried about money?

 Your business rates bill can be confusing.
 There is an example of a bill below and we have put a key underneath that answers some of the questions that we get asked a lot:

-1. The names of the persons who are liable for business rates.
+1. The name(s) of the persons/company who are liable for business rates.
 View information on who is liable for Business rates.

 3. This is the date the bill has been issued.
-Business rates bills are posted 2nd class.
+Business rates bills are posted second class, or if you have opted for e-billing, they will be sent by email.

 4. This is your unique business rates account number.
 If you need to contact us, or pay your bill you will require this number.
 Your Rateable Value (RV) is your open market rental value on 1 April 2021, provided by the Valuation Office Agency (VOA).
 Visit the VOA if you wish to challenge this value.